wso2-attic/ballerina-integrator/README.md

 ## What you’ll build

-There are different ways of messaging between services such as pass-through messaging, content-based Routing of messages, header-based Routing of messages, scatter-gather messaging.
-Almost all methods of messaging occur a delay in messaging while processing of an incoming message, other than the pass-through messaging. when routing the message without processing/inspecting the message payload the most efficient way is the pass-through messaging.
+There are different ways of messaging between services such as pass-through messaging, content-based routing of messages, header-based routing of messages, and scatter-gather messaging.
+There is a delay in messaging while processing an incoming message in all messaging methods excluding pass-through messaging.
+When routing the message without processing/inspecting the message payload, the most efficient way is the pass-through messaging.
 Here are some differences between conventional message processing vs pass-through messaging.

 ![alt text](images/processingVSpassthrough.png)

-Conventional message processing methods include a message processor for process message, but pass-through messaging skipped the message processor.
-So it saves the processing time and power and more efficient when compared with other types.
+Conventional message processing methods include a message processor for processing messages, but pass-through messaging skipped the message processor.
+It thereby saves the processing time and power and is more efficient when compared to other types.

-Now let's get understand about the scenario which described here.
-The owner needs to expand the business.
-So he makes online shop which connected to the local shop, to expand the business growth.
-When you are connecting to the online shop, it will automatically be redirected to the local shop without any latency.
-To do so, here it uses the pass-through messaging method.
+Now let's understand the scenario described here.
+The owner needs to expand the business, so he makes online shop that is connected to the local shop, to expand the business.
+When you connect to the online shop, it will automatically be redirected to the local shop without any latency.
+To do so, the pass-through messaging method is used.

 ![alt text](images/samplescenario.jpg)

-The two shops implemented as two separate services named as 'OnlineShopping' and 'LocalShop'.
+The two shops are implemented as two separate services named as 'OnlineShopping' and 'LocalShop'.
 When a user calls to 'OnlineShopping' using HTTP request, the request redirected to the 'LocalShop' service without processing the incoming request.
 Also response from the 'LocalShop' is not be processed in 'OnlineShopping'.
 If it processes the incoming request or response from the 'LocalShop', it will no longer a pass-through messaging.
 So messaging between 'OnlineShopping' and 'LocalShop' services act as pass-through messaging.
 The 'LocalShop' service processes the incoming request method such as 'GET', 'POST'.
 Then call to the back-end service, which will give the "Welcome to Local Shop!
 Please put your order here....." message.
 So messaging in the 'LocalShop' service is not a pass-through messaging service.

 ## Prerequisites